petechd/eq-questionnaire-schemas/style_guide.md

 ### Variables

-- Variable names should start with lowercase character, subsequent words are capitalised (camelCase styling).
+- Variable names should start with a lowercase character, subsequent words should be capitalised (`camelCase` styling).
 - Enclose strings in single quotation marks for consistency.

 - Be aware of the reserved keywords: